slang25/SvgToVectorDrawableConverter/README.md

 ## Previewing vector drawables
 Android Studio is able to open vector drawables.
-Note that it does not handle fill-rule correctly.
+Note that it does not always handle fill-rule correctly.

 ## Not supported SVG features
-These SVG elements are not supported by VectorDrawable: **patterns, masks, gradients, images.**
+These SVG elements are not supported by VectorDrawable: **patterns, masks, gradients, images,** etc.

-VectorDrawable **fill-rule** is always **non-zero** and cannot be changed.
+VectorDrawable **fill-rule** is always **non-zero** and cannot be changed prior to Android 7.0 (Nougat).
 If you end up with areas filled that should not be filled, that is because the SVG image was created using even-odd rule instead.
-There are three ways to deal with this problem: try specifying the `--fix-fill-type` option, manually edit SVGs in vector graphics software or use the **BetterVectorDrawable** library in your app.
+There are three ways to deal with this problem: try specifying the `--fix-fill-type` option, manually edit SVGs in vector graphics software or convert for Android 7.0+.

 ### Specifying the `--fix-fill-type` option
 This option is experimental, but it is worth trying first.
 The option uses complex mathematics to rebuild paths in such a way that rendering with any fill-rule leads to the same result.